Montreal Canadiens vs. New York Rangers

 My English is as good as yours, I just write these in a stream-of-consciousness mode that I insist excuses me from small things like rules of grammar or general etiquette.
 Let’s call it conversational English, hopped up on beans.
 You know what kind of beans (no, Carl Mellesmoen, not the magic ones).

 Missed it?
 Musings capture the game in writing.
 A written transcript typed during the game, posted and edited about thirty minutes afterward.
-Based on the RDS French telecast of the Montreal Canadiens game, Musings take about 23 minutes to read.
+Based on the RDS French telecast of the Montreal Canadiens game, Musings take about 20 minutes to read.
 More detailed than an article, fresher than a looping highlight and good with morning coffee.
-Or late-night mashed potatoes.
+Or late-night chocolate.
 A unique way to re-experience the game.

 click here to expand post (it looks prettier)

 Maudlin.
 Given to misting.
 Et mon equipe.

 Halpern line starts.
 Moen and Andrei Kostitsyn.
 Gill and Subban underneath.
 Your buddy Pricey in net.